Modernism Week 101

 The moment the clock ticks over to the new year, a familiar rush of excitement permeates Greater Palm Springs.
 People of all ages begin flocking to the Trina Turk and Wil Stiles boutiques or combing the thrift and vintage store racks looking for retro cocktail dresses, patterned suits and Bakelite bracelets.
 Famous architectural homes begin to emit a certain sparkle, spiffed into submission by proud owners, and double decker buses are revving their motors.
 A core of loyal volunteers ready themselves for the month ahead with preparation for Modernism Week in full swing.

-Modernism Week, which takes place February 16-26, is one of the destination’s most notable events, attended by throngs of midcentury modern aficionados from around the world.
+Modernism Week is one of the destination’s most notable events, attended by throngs of midcentury modern aficionados from around the world.
 The annual celebration of midcentury modern design, architecture, art and culture was originally centered around a core Modernism Show & Sale but has since exponentially grown to include tours of iconic homes, architectural walks, a world-class talk & film series, classic cars, garden tours, a vintage travel trailer exhibition and much more.

 350 Palm Canyon Dr., Palm Springs